Liangyuefeng/IBMChallenge/README.md

   * Get an IBM account at [https://www.ibm.com/watson](https://www.ibm.com/watson)
   * You may want to mask the file from your HTTP server.
 ## Who did this?
-A bunch of students from the University of Liverpool, participating IBM AI Challenge.
+A bunch of students from the University of Liverpool, participating IBM AI Challenge 2019.

 We are **the Team Diesel Engine**.